jlokos/tedata_openbb_backend/README.md

 This custom backend provides access to Trading Economics data from within the OpenBB Workspace platform, allowing you to search and visualize economic indicators.

+## Disclaimer

+This tool is for personal, educational, and research purposes only.

 ### Prerequisites

 - Python 3.8+